impress-org/support-manual/principles-of-providing-excellent-support/tone-guide.md

 * **Effective Opener**
 “It’s so great to help raise awareness for Autism and special needs children.
 I’ve seen this technical issue you’re experiencing before, and look forward to getting you back to doing what matters: helping the kids.”

-{% hint style="warning" %}**NOTE**
+{% hint style="warning" %} **NOTE**
  Don’t fake it.
 If you are not excited about their cause or charity, skip straight to “You’ve come to the right place: we’ll get this technical issue sorted for you in no time.”
-Lead with being welcoming, even if you can’t lead with excitement for their cause.
+Lead with being welcoming, even if you can’t lead with excitement for their cause. {% endhint %}

 When people go to tech support, they brace themselves for being made to feel stupid.
 Our job is to welcome them, and explain that we’ve been here before.